 Probate is the legal process in which a deceased individual’s estate is distributed to their beneficiaries and any debts they owed are paid off.

+Claims against the estate may be made up to six months from the date of death.
 Most people want to hurry the probate process and take care of everything as soon as possible after the decedent’s death.
 In all reality, however, it may be wise to wait six months before opening the estate.

 Why Should You Wait 6 Months to Open a Probate Estate?